will-molloy/VoxSpell/README.md

 # VoxSpell

 Running Voxspell
 ----------------

-Download the zip file containing source code, jar, user manual and install script [here](VoxSpell_package_Will_Molloy.zip) .
+Download the zip file containing source code, jar, user manual and install script [here](VoxSpell_package_Will_Molloy.zip).

 You will need Java 1.8 and Bash (linux).